 Faith Helps You Focus Your Goals

 We know that setting goals is important because the Bible tells us that Jesus set goals.
-In fact, he often announced publicly what his goal was for the next phase of his ministry.
+In fact, he often announced publicly his goal for the next phase of his ministry.

 So why should you set goals?
 Today we’re going to talk about three reasons to set goals, and tomorrow we’ll talk about three more.

-The Bible says that to be spiritually mature, you have to set your goals and move toward them as you keep your eyes focused on them.
+The Bible says that, to be spiritually mature, you have to set goals and move toward them.

 “I have not yet reached my goal, and I am not perfect.
 But Christ has taken hold of me.
 So I keep on running and struggling to take hold of the prize . . .
 I run toward the goal, so that I can win the prize of being called to heaven.
 This is the prize that God offers because of what Christ Jesus has done.
 All of us who are mature should think in this same way” (Philippians 3:12, 14-15 CEV).